Watchlog DocsWatchlog Docs

 Python Icon Python

 Watchlog APM supports Python applications using OpenTelemetry.
-Install the OpenTelemetry SDK and configure it to send traces to your Watchlog agent.

 Installation